-Ad-hoc networks have their own characteristics which lead to signifi cant amount of research in the area.
-Particularly, routing in ad-hoc networks is a complicated task because of many reasons.
-For example, nodes are generally low in memory and power, and hence they cannot maintain routing tables large enough for well-known link-state or distance-vector routing protocols.
-This is known as stateless routing [1], since nodes do not maintain routing tables representing network state.
+Ad-hoc sensor networks have their own characteristics which lead to significant amount of research in the area.
+Particularly, routing in ad-hoc sensor networks is a complicated task because of many reasons.
+For example, nodes are low powered and they cannot maintain routing tables large enough for well-known routing protocols such as Link-State Routing [1].
+This is known as stateless routing [2], since nodes do not maintain routing tables representing network state.
 Moreover, nodes are mobile which makes it harder to converge for typical proactive routing protocols.

-So, because of its stateless nature, greedy forwarding (e.g. GPSR [1] and Cartesian Routing (CR) [2]) of packets at intermediate nodes is desirable in ad-hoc networks.
-Also, for traffic engineering, multipath capabilities (e.g. Source Based Routing (SBR) [3]) are desirable.
-However, it is not possible to employ well-known multipath routing techniques (e.g. MPLS [4], or others [5]) in mobile networks.
-Niculescu and Nath [6], [7] proposed Trajectory-Based Routing (TBR) as a middle-ground between SBR and greedy forwarding techniques.
+So, because of its stateless nature, greedy forwarding (such as GPSR [2] and Cartesian Routing (CR) [3]) of packets at intermediate nodes is desirable in ad-hoc networks.
+Also, for traffic engineering, multipath capabilities are important.
+However, it is not possible to employ well-known multipath routing techniques (e.g. MPLS [4], or others [5]) in ad-hoc networks, because nodes are mobile.
+So, it is desirable to define routes at the source like in Source Based Routing (SBR) [6].
+Niculescu and Nath [7] proposed Trajectory-Based Routing (TBR) as a middleground between SBR and greedy forwarding techniques.
 In TBR, source encodes trajectory to traverse and embeds it into each packet.
 Upon the arrival of each packet, intermediate nodes employ greedy forwarding techniques such that the packet follows its trajectory as much as possible.
 This way, routing becomes source-based while there is no need for routing tables for forwarding at intermediate nodes.